kaylahicks192/kaylahicks192ceamls26.github.io/pages/about-my-project.md

 problem: |
   Briefly describe the problem your project tackles.
 Who is affected?
 Why does this matter?
 What gap or limitation are you trying to address?
+  We are trying to target a variety of individuals, as this project can help people with disabilities (acessibility).
+The aim is to improve the experience people have in the lego assembly operation.

   Aim for two to three short paragraphs.
 Plain language is great — your audience may not be specialists in your sub-field.